corneliamorissa/BookBinder/readme.md

 User can only navigate to Login page and Sign Up page before authenticated.
 By using security tools provided by symfony, user can logged in with their username and password.
 Because our User entity implements UserInterface and PasswordAuthenticatedUserInterface the authentication is done by security tools to compare the inputted password match the hashed password stored in the database.
 If user put the wrong username and(or) password and then click log in button, an error message will appear as "Invalid credentials".
 After a succesful login, user will get role as user, redirected to Home page and their username is kept on the top navigation bar.

 * user registration (Cornelia)
 User can register themselves, however their username should be unique.
-There is a check done by javascript if user input a unique username, if yes, a message will appear as 'Username can be used"
+There is a check done by javascript if user input a unique username, if yes, a message will appear as 'Username can be used".
+If username is already taken, and error message will says "Username already exists" then the Sign Up button will turned grey and not clickable.
+The same thing will happen if user not input any username, error message will appear and Sign Up button is not clickable.

 * user logging out (Cornelia)
 * display top trending books (Cornelia)